 As is the case in all of Browne’s books, the illustrations contain surreal details which reward the reader for lingering.
 This is not a page-flipper.
 A young reader will feel smart, in a Where’s Wally/Spot The Difference kind of way, for picking out what’s strange about each picture.

-First, Browne sets up a desire in Hannah: She desires to be shown love by her father.
-And so the reader must emphasise with Hannah and feel some of her isolation and loneliness.
+First, Browne sets up a desire in Hannah: She wants her dad to show her some affection.
+The reader must emphasise with Hannah and feel some of her isolation and loneliness.
 Above, the father holds up a newspaper as a wall.

 What does it mean when a background merges with the real life of the story?

 - The character feels ignored/isolated/lonely, having more in common with the background than with the action going on around her